 Leather and suede are some of the hardest materials to maintain.
 Stains can easily result when our shoes come in contact with rain or salt.
 To rid your shoes of unsightly salt spots, rub them down with a paper towel dampened with white vinegar, which dissolves the salt.

 To remove musty smells from old furniture, try this: Fill plastic containers with white vinegar; seal, and punch holes in the lids.
 Put one inside each drawer or cabinet overnight to absorb odors.
 For extreme cases, you can clean interiors with a vinegar-dampened cloth.

 Shine the Silver

 Silver is easily scratched and tarnished.
-Restore its sparkle: Gently buff with vinegar and a soft cotton cloth.
-Finish by rinsing and drying the pieces with the cloth.
+Restore its sparkle by gently buffing your pieces with vinegar and a soft cotton cloth.
+Finish by rinsing and drying your silver with the cloth.

 Get Rid of Fruit Flies

-Set out a shallow dish of apple-cider vinegar.
+A shallow dish of apple-cider vinegar is all you need to rid your home of pesky fruit flies.
 Cover the bowl in plastic wrap; using a needle, punch a half dozen holes in the surface at least a half inch in from the edge of the bowl.
 The fruit flies will fly in and get trapped.